-If we experience material delays in obtaining marketing approval for VEGF Trap-Eye for wet AMD in the U.S., we will not receive product revenues during the delay, which would negatively affect our business, results of operations, and financial condition.
+If we experience material delays in obtaining marketing approval for EYLEATM for wet AMD, we will not receive product revenues during the delay, which would negatively affect our business, results of operations, and financial condition.
 Such delays may also increase the challenge of competitive products as doctors and patients continue to use existing therapies.
-If we do not obtain approval to market VEGF Trap-Eye for wet AMD in the U.S., or if there are material delays in obtaining such approval, our business and financial position will be materially harmed.
+If we do not obtain approval to market EYLEATM for wet AMD, or if there are material delays in obtaining such approval, our business and financial position will be materially harmed.